michael105/michael105.github.io/aboutme.md

 * Experience: 30 years of development, <br>
   running a software company for several years, freelancing
 * Native German speaker.
-Fluent English.
+Fluent in English.

 ---
 <br>